starogre/Chess-with-Friends/dev/README.md

 # DevBox Docker Environment

-This project sets up a development environment using Docker, including tools like Node.js, Zsh, oh-my-zsh, Neovim, and more.
+This will set up a development environment using Docker

 This guide assumes that you're using WSL Ubuntu(will work on Ubuntu/PopOS Linux as well)